kayazay/8-Week-SQL-Challenge/Dannys-Foodie/README.md

 |-----------------|------------|
 | 307             | 30.70%     |

---
+---

-### ** Q5.How many customers have churned straight after their initial free trial - what percentage is this rounded to 1 decimal place ?
+### **Q5.
+How many customers have churned straight after their initial free trial - what percentage is this rounded to 1 decimal place ?**

 ```sql
   WITH t1 AS (
     SELECT